MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-certification-submissions.md

 After you develop and test your product, you can submit the results with a hardware submission.

 **Note**  We strongly encourage you to include driver symbols as part your HLK package.
-Including symbols will improve the data returned in your [IHV reliability report](hw_dashboard/ihv_reliability_reports).
+Including symbols will improve the data returned in your [driver reliability report](driver-failure-reporting.md).
 See [Step 8 of the HLK Getting Started Guide](https://msdn.microsoft.com/library/windows/hardware/dn914998) to learn how to include symbols with your package.